 - Drafting a PNGEITI National Policy- Completed

-- Drafting of PNEITI Bill for implementation of the PNGEITI National Policy – In progress.
+- Drafting of PNEITI Bill for implementation of the PNGEITI National Policy – Completed.

-- Drafting of PNGEITI Reporting Law – Pending
+- Drafting of PNGEITI Reporting Law – In progress

 The development of the proposed PNGEITI legislation would enable the establishment of the EITI as a statutory entity (Commission) that would guide the implementation of the EITI activities in the country.